I need help understanding the licence terms, do you have a simple guide to help me?

 Do you draw on paper or digitally?

-Almost all my work starts with pen or pencil on paper.
+The short answer is both!
+Although I use Procreate on my iPad for my digital drawings, nothing beats traditional pencil on paper.
 Depending on the look I want to achieve, I either scan my original sketches in and clean-up in Adobe Illustrator, or refine my sketches on paper first, then vectorise in Adobe Illustrator.
-I sometimes use Procreate to create texture and shapes.
+I often use Procreate to create texture and shapes which I then vectorise.

 All my watercolour work is created traditionally (paint and brush on paper), then scanned, cleaned and background removed in Adobe Photoshop.